Chaos Vs. Bureaucracy

 What should you take away from all of this?
 Most of all understand that you won’t have all of the answers.
 Building a business is iterative and each step changes the game.
 You begin the learning cycle, build upon your intuition, keep the things that work, and get rid of the things that don’t.
 I would advise younger organization and entrepreneurs to simply dig in and work hard.
 A sole proprietor needs simply to push and push out of the gate and refine his or her game plane as the knowledgebase grows.
 Good business is meeting your customers’ needs it is not having immaculate paper work or flawless products.
 You will mess up but everyone does.
 Cater to your customer (within reason) and you and your company will have a bright future.

-1 thought on “Chaos Vs. Bureaucracy”
+One response to “Chaos Vs. Bureaucracy”

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *